yoursmanjunad/Impact-Training/Language Summaries/C_Lang.md

 ### Character Constants

 - `\n` - newline
-- `\r` - carriage return
+- `\r` - The carriage return character (\r) is used to move the cursor or pointer to the beginning of the current line.
-- `\f` - form feed
+- `\f` - The form feed character is a non-printable control character that historically had a specific role in controlling the pagination or formatting of documents, particularly in the context of printed output.
 - `\t` - tab
 - `\b` - backspace
-- `\a` - audible alarm
+- `\a` - The \a escape sequence in C programming represents an audible alert or alarm character.
+When this character is encountered in a string or character constant and is printed or displayed, it triggers a system-specific audible alert or beep sound.
+This alert is intended to draw attention to a particular event or condition in the program.
 - `\0` - null
 - `\\` - backslash
 - `\` - prime

 #### Character Constants and String Constants

-- Characters representedwith the \ notation can also be used in strings.
+- Characters represented with the \ notation can also be used in strings.
 Strings are enclosed between " " and have an impiled null character at the end.
 - A string constant cannot be spread over more than one line.
-Howwever, if the cmpiler finds two string constants with only spacces or new lines in between it will automatically concatinate the strings together.
+However, if the compiler finds two string constants with only spaces or new lines in between it will automatically concatinate the strings together.

 ```
 The string constants "Hello the" "re Mum!"